-- 43. The purpose of this funding is to support TEOs to put learners at the centre of their organisation and to improve outcomes for learners.
-It supports all learners, particularly those learners who have traditionally been underserved by the education system.
-It recognises that there are higher costs involved in adapting education delivery and support to meet learners' unique needs. - 44.
+41. The purpose of this funding is to support TEOs to put learners at the centre of their organisation and to improve outcomes for learners by:

+- a. supporting all learners, particularly those learners who have traditionally been underserved by the education system; and - b. recognising that there are higher costs involved in adapting education delivery and support to meet learners' unique needs. - 42.
 The learner groups mentioned in this funding determination serve as a proxy for learners who need additional support to be successful in vocational education and training (VET).
-I expect TEOs to identify the unique needs of all their learners (including through engagement with learners and their communities), make decisions about how to support them, and allocate funding accordingly.
+I expect the TEC to ensure that TEOs identify the unique needs of all their learners (including through engagement with learners and their communities), make decisions about how to support them, and allocate funding accordingly.